Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 ## Principle ##

 The principle of the driver wrapper consists in using a server conected to the Omni-λ monochromator with OmniSpec USB drivers.
-And, the server communicates instruction through a Python code.
+And, the server communicates the instructions through Python commands.

 ![principle](https://user-images.githubusercontent.com/109954983/182817681-e01ca204-67ed-4063-b23f-8a0a64f46ede.png)